MihailValkov/pizza-masterpiece/client/README.md

 - User detail - Detail information about the current user and opportunity to update user status/role;
 - All Orders - Table of all created orders;
 - Order detail - Detail information about the current order and opportunity to update order status;
+- All Products - Table of all created products;